 To be eligible, nominees must be the owner/principal of a private, for-profit company or be a private, for-profit company, have a history of development near major centers of employment, public transit and/or transportation hubs, and conduct their business in a way that exemplifies the LOCUS mission to build neighborhoods that are more economically, socially, and environmentally sustainable for America’s future.
 Full eligibility and criteria are available here.

-The 2020 LOCUS National Leadership Award recipients will be presented during the 2020 LOCUS National Leadership Summit, happening September 23-25, 2020.
+The 2020 LOCUS National Leadership Award recipients will be presented in September 2020.

 In addition, National Leadership Award recipients will receive: